The Driver's Handbook

 - not throw objects or shout at a horse or rider.

-Motorcyclists, including scooter riders, are over-represented in road trauma.
+Motorcycle Riders, including scooter riders, are over-represented in road trauma.
 They are nearly 30 times more likely to be killed or seriously injured than other vehicle drivers for the same distance travelled.
-In South Australia motorcycles make up 4% of registered vehicles and account for 15% of fatalities.
+In South Australia motorcycles make up 4% of registered vehicles and account for 17% of fatalities.

 Because motorcycle riders are less protected than car drivers, they have a greater chance of being killed or injured in a crash.
-The law requires all motorcyclists to wear helmets and they should also wear protective clothing, particularly with bright colours to make them more easily seen.
+Motorcycle riders should wear a fit for purpose, high visibility approved/compliant motorcycle helmet.
+They should also wear protective clothing, particularly with bright colours to make them more easily seen.
 Riding with headlights switched on can also improve motorcyclists' safety.
 Riders who use daytime running lights increase the chances of other road users seeing the motorcycles approaching.

 Drivers can help make roads safer for motorcyclists, in much the same way as they do for cyclists, by always checking what is in front of their vehicle, behind it and to each side.
 Always leave plenty of room if overtaking a motorcyclist.